ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

    that already have their own sturdy packaging are not placed into boxes.
 6. The packaging tape on the boxes is very easy to remove.
+7. The product review process uses AI to moderate the reviews and the review only requires manual approval if the AI doesn't approve the review automatically, so if the review guidelines are adhered to, product reviews are approved very quickly.

 ### Cons